Principality of Hutt River

-The Principality of Hutt River, often referred to by its former name, the Hutt River Province, was a micronation in Australia.
-The principality claimed to be an independent sovereign state, founded on 21 April 1970.
-It was dissolved on 3 August 2020.
+The Principality of Hutt River, often referred to by its former name, the Hutt River Province, was a micronation in Australia, proclaimed on 21 April 1970 when farmer Leonard Casley declared his farm to be a sovereign state, the "Hutt River Province".
+He claimed to have seceded from Australia, which occurred during his dispute with the authorities concerning wheat production quotas.
+A few years later, Casley began styling himself as "Prince Leonard" and granting family members royal titles, although he did not include the word "principality" in the official name until 2006.
+In 2017, Casley's claim to rulership was taken over by his son Graeme, who dropped the claim to sovereignty on 3 August 2020.

-The principality was located 517 km (354 mi) north of Perth, near the town of Northampton in the state of Western Australia.
-It had an area of 75 km2, making it larger than several recognized countries.
+The claimed territory was located 517 km north of Perth, near the town of Northampton in the state of Western Australia.
+It had an area of 75 km2, making it larger than several recognised countries.
 It was not recognised as a country by the Australian Government nor any other national government, and the High Court of Australia and Supreme Court of Western Australia rejected submissions arguing that it was not subject to Australian laws.

-The principality was a regional tourist attraction until it announced it was closed to tourists after 31 January 2020.
-It issued its own currency, stamps and passports (which are not recognised by the Australian government or any other government).
-The micronation was founded on 21 April 1970 when Leonard Casley declared his farm to be an independent country, the Hutt River Province.
-He attempted to secede from Australia over a dispute concerning wheat production quotas.
-A few years later, Casley began styling himself as "Prince Leonard" and granting family members royal titles, although he did not include the word "principality" in the official name until 2006.
+The "principality" was a regional tourist attraction until it announced it was closed to tourists after 31 January 2020.
+It issued its own currency, stamps and passports (which are not recognised by the federal Australian government or any other government).

-In February 2017, at the age of 91 and after ruling for 45 years, Casley abdicated the throne in favour of his youngest son, Prince Graeme.
-Prince Leonard died on 13 February 2019.
+Leonard Casley died on 13 February 2019.

-In December 2019 the principality announced that it would close its borders and cease its external government services as of 31 January 2020, until further notice.
-On 3 August 2020 the principality formally dissolved.